Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Introduction

 \section{Introduction}

 \quad According to rhe astrophysical observations, during the inflation period in the first moments after the Big Bang and in the era of accelerated expansion observed today, the metric of our universe may be approximately described as metric of de Sitter space-time.
 The study of quantum fields against de Sitter or quasi-de Sitter background has become an important direction of work.
-Here we concentrate on the one-loop corrections to Dirac spin $1/2$ field propagators on de Sitter space-time (dS).
-The tree diagrams of spinor fields on dS as well on anti-de Sitter (AdS) spaces are considered in \cite{Schaub} where there are references to both (dS and AdS) lines of such studies and important accompanying expressions are presented.
+Here we concentrate on the involving Dirac spin $1/2$ field one-loop corrections to bulk propagators on de Sitter space-time (dS).
+The tree diagrams of spinor fields on dS as well as on anti-de Sitter (AdS) spaces are considered in \cite{Schaub} where there are references to both (dS and AdS) lines of such studies and important accompanying expressions are presented.
 Fermion loops on the dS background were studied in \cite{Ferm0511140} - \cite{Ferm2503} but the technique of the present article essentially differes from that of these works.

-The works on quantum fields of zero and integer spin in de Sitter space-time were also an essential background of the present research.
-First of all those are pioneer papers \cite{Eps06} - \cite{Marolf} as well as papers considering dS propagators and correlators in the context of the relationship of dS and AdS \cite{Gorb2108} - \cite{Eps24-2}.
-Also papers \cite{Boyan1103} - \cite{loops2311} (the list is obviously incomplete) dedicated to the loops-induced IR instability of de Sitter space-time proved to be of great importance.
+The works on quantum fields of zero and integer spin on de Sitter space-time were also an essential background of the present research.
+First of all those are pioneer papers \cite{Bros91} - \cite{Hollands}, as well as papers considering dS propagators and correlators in the context of the relationship of dS and AdS \cite{Sleight1906} - \cite{Pened2505}.
+Also papers \cite{Boyan1103} - \cite{Miao2405} (the list is obviously incomplete) dedicated to the possible loops-induced IR instability of de Sitter space-time proved to be of great importance.

-In this paper the Kallen-Lehmann representation for the one-loop self-energy diagrams of scalar and spinor fields formed correspondingly by two spinors and by spinor and scalar are derived in the model with Yukawa interaction $L_{int} = e {\bar\psi}\psi \phi$ in de Sitter space-time of $D = d + 1$ dimensions.
-The article continues and develops a similar study on the anti-de Sitter space \cite{alt-1}.
+In this paper the Kallen-Lehmann representation for the one-loop self-energy diagrams of scalar and spinor fields formed correspondingly by two spinors and by spinor and scalar are derived in the model with Yukawa interaction $L_{int} = e {\bar\psi}\psi \phi$ on de Sitter space-time of $D = d + 1$ dimensions.
+The article continues and develops a similar studies on the anti-de Sitter space \cite{alt-1}, \cite{alt-2}.

 The paper begins with a description of previously known and partly new results concerning one-loop diagrams with spinors on the background of the Euclidean anti-de Sitter (EAdS) space; the Kallen-Lehmann decompositions of spinor-spinor and spinor-scalar EAdS "harmonic bubbles" (products of scalar and spinor AdS harmonic functions) are derived.